XDracam/unity-corelibrary/Documentation/03_corelib-coroutines.md

 ## DoBefore

-Imagine a use case where you wanted to execute some code before using `RepeatWhile` or `.YieldWhile`, regardless of whether the passed condition is initially false or not.
-When you want to immediately start the constructed coroutine, that is no problem:
+Imagine you just built a lovely coroutine using `RepeatWhile` or `.YieldWhile` - you want it to be interruptable from outside by simply setting a `bool isRunning` field to `false`.
+But because you don't want the coroutine to terminate immediately, you need to set `isRunning = true` before executing the code.
+As the following examples show, you'd need extra code just to add that single line, which might not be in your interest:

 ```cs
 private bool _isRunning = false;